JaylenGarner/Outreacher/README.md

 - PostgresSQL
 - Prisma
 - Bcrypt
+- Docker (Development)
+- Day.js
+- Yup (Validations)
+- Vercel (Deployment)

 ## Overview

 ### Login/Signup
 Outreacher immediately directs users to the splash page upon accessing the site.
 From there, users can choose to sign up or login.
-Any attempt to access site pages without a login will redirect users to the login page.
+Any attempt to access site pages without a login will redirect users to the splash page.

 ![Recording 2023-09-10 at 12 05 55](https://github.com/JaylenGarner/Outreacher/assets/93837049/755ba6e9-2f25-41c2-94d8-b80cce0ca1b2)